By Mahesh Padmanabhan

 This summer, I had the opportunity to visit the Amar Seva Sangam.
 It is an institution that cares deeply about physically and mentally challenged people in India and has the organizational and operational skills to really make a difference to their plight.

-My parents had been contributing regularly to this institution – making donations (on my birthday and my sister’s birthday) and getting it more exposure within the media.
+My parents had been contributing regularly to this institution – making donations (on my birthday and my sister’s

 I am usually very skeptical about the efficacy of an institution like this in India.
 With rampant corruption permeating almost every facet of Indian society and virtually no laws or programs in place to address the needs of disabled individuals, I was certain that it would be poorly run and its existence was merely a way to funnel money to its founders and investors.